-Duloxetine should not be prescribed for patients with substantial alcohol use or evidence of chronic liver disease.
-Postmarketing reports indicated that elevated transaminases, bilirubin and alkaline phosphatase have occurred when duloxetine has been given to such patients.
+Duloxetine (Cymbalta) should not be prescribed for patients with substantial alcohol use or evidence of chronic liver disease.
+Postmarketing reports indicated that elevated transaminases, bilirubin and alkaline phosphatase have occurred when duloxetine (Cymbalta) has been given to such patients.
+Duloxetine (Cymbalta) is also contraindicated in patients with uncontrolled narrow-angle glaucoma.